chrisburr/DIRAC/docs/source/AdministratorGuide/Elasticsearch/esdocs.rst

 ---------------------

 Each ES instance has a dedicated template, what you can found in the `repository <https://gitlab.cern.ch/it-elasticsearch-project>`_ by searching lhcb.
-For example: `https://gitlab.cern.ch/it-elasticsearch-project/endpoint-lhcb-dirac-logs-settings`.
+For example for the `logs <https://gitlab.cern.ch/it-elasticsearch-project/endpoint-lhcb-dirac-logs-settings>`_.

 -------
 Curator